 We are a warm, welcoming, egalitarian congregation.
 Our services include lots of singing and we encourage participation — within our beautiful main sanctuary as well as our smaller Wilner Chapel.
 All are welcome!

-Kippah & Tallit (Headcovering & Prayer Shawl) — On Shabbat and holiday mornings, it's required of all Jewish adults (13 and older) who identify as male, and optional for other Jewish adults.
+Kippah & Tallit (Headcovering & Prayer Shawl) — On Shabbat and holiday mornings, it is expected that all Jewish adults (13 and older) who identify as male will wear a kippah and tallit; it is optional for other Jewish adults.
 We also ask all who identify as male to wear a kippah while in the sanctuary and females are also encouraged to wear headcoverings.
 If you don't have a kippah or tallit, we have plenty of extras.

 Siddur (Prayerbook) — On Shabbat and festivals, we use Siddur Sim Shalom.
 On Rosh Hashanah and Yom Kippur, we use Mahzor Lev Shalem.